Impressionism, the partakers of the expositions:

 Was Stanislas Lépine an Impressionist?

-Lépine was no co-founder of the ‘Société Anonyme…’ and only joined the 1st ‘impressionist’ exposition.
-He had not many contacts with the Impressionists, except Boudin, Cals and maybe Rouart.
+Stanislas Lépine only joined the 1st ‘impressionist’ exposition.
+He had not many contacts with the ‘impressionists’.
+He probably had contacts with Boudin, Cals, Colin, Vignon and Rouart, but probably not intimate.
 He almost yearly exhibited at the Salon.
 This makes him just a side-figure within the ‘impressionist’ art-movement.

-When we look at his painting style he often tries to render the effect of sunlight and also the influence of weather and the time of day.
-His brushstroke can be lively, but mostly is quite smooth and almost not juxtaposed.
-His palet can be bright, but mostly is quite greyish and subdued.
+When we look at his painting style Lépine more than once tried to render the effect of sunlight and also the influence of weather and the time of day.
+His brushstroke can be lively, but mostly is quite smooth and seldom juxtaposed.
+His palet can be bright, but mostly is more greyish and subdued.
+Lépine doesn’t render bluish or violet shades.
 So his painting style is more realistic with impressionist influences.

 Most of the works exhibited have an indication of place and some an indication of weather (snow) or time of day (moon effect). (iR1)